maxrobic/SFERA/README.md

 Note that for greater simplicity, we recommend using our interface `./First_step.sh`, which automates the entire acquisition procedure for both cameras.
 You simply need to follow the instructions provided in the prompt.
 During the process, you will be prompted to press the `R` key to record the current camera pose.
-Once the pose is successfully recorded, press `Q` to exit the acquisition for the current camera.
+Once the pose is successfully recorded, press `Q` to exit the acquisition for the current pose, which will automatically execute the code for the next pose.

 **Matching of coordinates:**
 The following script is used to match the pixel coordinates with the 3D world coordinates.